StarZebra/JerrysMod/README.md

 * Shows amount of dungeon runs required below dungeon score in new dungeon RNG Meter
 * Make sneaky creepers visible (Turn off patcher entity culling for esp to work)
 * Highlight glass in crystal hollows (it has a keybind to toggle, its 'G' as default)
+* Finds rats in your hub lobby

+## Commands

+/getspeed <ticks>
+How much mining speed you need for that tick in each gemstone.

+/getticks <mining speed>
+What your ticks are for each gemstone with that mining speed